lzxindustries/lzxtm/blog/2025-08-21-video-sync-recap-forecast-2025/index.md

 tags: [chromagnon]
 ---

 We had a wonderful time at Video Sync 2025 here in Portland, OR earlier this month.
 Our endless thanks to all of the organizers and volunteers involved in the event!
-I would love to journal about some of my personal highlights and the people I met, but will save it for a less crowded post.

 ![](./video_sync_01.jpg)
 <!--